Steps to Fix Nikon Autofocus Issues

 #3 Make sure the back dial is not locked

-Also, make sure that the button AEL/AFL is not in locking position.
+Also, make sure that the button AEL/AFL is not in a locking position.
 Clicking the button once will lock the Autofocus mode.
 So click it one more time and unlock it.

 #4 Check the camera settings